rmscode/binary-garden/docs/software/microsoft-365/hybrid-exchange.md

     - More info [here](https://learn.microsoft.com/en-us/exchange/certificate-requirements).
 - [ ] **EdgeSync**: If you deployed Edge Transport servers in your on-prem organization and want to configure the Edge Transport servers for hybrid secure mail transport, you need to configure EdgeSync prior to using the Hybrid Configuration Wizard.
 - [x] **.NET Framework**: Verify the versions that can be used with your specific version of Exchange (Ex2019 CU14 supports 4.8.1 & 4.8).
-- [ ] **Protocols, Ports, and Endpoints**: You need to configure the following protocols, ports, and connection endpoints in the firewall that protects your on-prem organization.
 - [ ] (CLASSIC HYBRID DEPLOYMENT) Enable [MRS Proxy](https://learn.microsoft.com/en-us/exchange/enable-the-mrs-proxy-endpoint-for-remote-moves-exchange-2013-help).
-    - If you don’t complete this step before running the HCW, the HCW will enable MRS proxy.
-However, completing this step before running the HCW ensures the IIS cache has time to clear before HCW validates the endpoint.
+    - The HCW will enable MRS proxy for you, but completing this step before running the HCW ensures the IIS cache has time to clear before HCW validates the endpoint.
     - Modern Hybrid deployments do not use the MRS proxy.

-> *
+- [ ] **Protocols, Ports, and Endpoints**: You need to configure the following protocols, ports, and connection endpoints in the firewall that protects your on-prem organization.

 !!! info "Important"